SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-basics/chart-search-results.md

 Only search results that have been aggregated using a group or aggregate operator can be charted.
 See [Group or Aggregate Operators](/docs/search/search-query-language/group-aggregate-operators) for a list.

 When charting aggregate results from a query, the grouping function defines the plotted values on the one axis, and the grouping operator determines the values on the other axis.
 For example, **group by `_sourceHost`** produces a bar or point for each host.
-If you are using multiple group-by functions, a separate bar or point represents each set of grouped results.
+If you're using multiple group-by functions, a separate bar or point represents each set of grouped results.

 **To chart aggregate results:**